 If you want to fix a board in place, you’ll need something to hold it there.
 Nails are the traditional choice, but what if you don’t want to deal with sharp nails and hammering or don’t have the tools?
 Can you glue baseboards instead?

-Use Industrial Strength Glue on Baseboards
+Use Industrial-Strength Glue on Baseboards

 You can’t use just any arts and crafts glue for this.
-You’ll need something made tailored to your needs.
+You’ll need something tailored to your needs.

 What Are the Downsides of Gluing a Baseboard?

 If you try to glue something to a stick-resistant surface, it could fail to stay in place or fall off later, so be wary of such environments.
-Read your glue’s label to make sure there’s nothing you need to know about that can degrade it, like moisture or chemicals it could be exposed to.
+Read your glue’s label to ensure there’s nothing you need to know about that can degrade it, like moisture or chemicals it could be exposed to.
 One unavoidable problem with these products is that they can do their job too well.

 The main downside of gluing a baseboard is how difficult it becomes to remove it, should you need to.
 This usually isn’t a problem since baseboards are intended to stay where they’re fixed, but if you’re worried about removal, you may want to consider using nails.